 Your continued support helps us to create the new programming listed above, which are urgently needed to bring ongoing value to our community, as well as meaningful work and compensation to musicians.
 And when we can return to traditional performances with live audiences, we’ll need to be prepared and able to meet the substantial production expenses that such performances require.

 Are musicians and staff eligible to apply for and collect unemployment benefits while on furlough?

 Yes.
 The HSO supports unemployment benefits for all of our furloughed employees.

 What is the HSO’s current financial condition and can it survive this crisis?

-Answer: The HSO completed its 2019-20 season and fiscal year on August 31.
+The HSO completed its 2019-20 season and fiscal year on August 31.
 Fortunately, we enjoyed a very successful first half of the season which helped prepare us for the turmoil of the second half of the season.
 Thanks to the incredible generosity of supporters, hard work, and a Paycheck Protection Program forgivable loan, we ended the fiscal year at near-break even and an uncompromised endowment.

 There is no question that we have many substantial challenges to overcome in the 2020-21 season.
-Our Board of Directors has approved an organizational budget that forecasts negative net income of several hundred thousand dollars – even with the orchestra and staffing reductions described above.
+Our Board of Directors has approved an organizational budget that forecasts negative net income– even with the orchestra and staffing reductions described above.
 The Board of Directors and senior management have accepted the responsibility of finding ways to control and reduce this deficit throughout the season.
 Ultimately, our greatest responsibility is to protect and position the HSO for the future in an unpredictable environment – so that the music will once again soar, delight, thrill, soothe and bring us closer than ever.